TymonU/Debian-LiveISO-Toolkit/README.md

 To use it just ./makelive

-Give it time and it will make a live bootable iso of your current install.
+Give it time and it will make a live bootable iso of your current install directly into your home folder.

 Enjoy!